 Once you know what material you want to use, you'll need to set an In point and an Out point to tell Premiere what portion of your video you want to use for your first edited clip.
-Move the blue playhead to where you want the video to start and press the Set In Point icon, or the I key on your keyboard.
-Move the playhead to where you want the video to end and press the Set Out Point icon keyboard.
+Move the blue playhead to where you want the video to start and press

+, or the I key on your keyboard.
+Move the playhead to where the Set In Point icon , or the O key on your you want the video to end and press the Set Out Point icon keyboard.